 What Is Ban the Box?

 Most job applications have a box that applicants check off to say whether or not they have any felony or misdemeanor convictions.
-But, 25 states and several cities have passed “ban-the-box” laws.
+But, 35 states and 150 cities have passed “ban-the-box” laws.
 Some additional states have “fair chance” legislation, which means that you can't ask the applicant about convictions on a job application.